-Note that there is a significant difference between parliament choosing rules and choose-k rules (see Brams and Fishburn, 2002, and the references therein).
+Note that there is a significant difference between parliament choosing rules and choose-k rules (see Brams and Fishburn (2002) and the references therein).
 A choose-k rule picks a k-element subset of the set of alternatives, which is clearly inappropriate in our context when the parties and not the candidates are the alternatives.
 A parliament choosing rule reveals not only which parties win parliamentary seats, but also how many seats each of them wins.

 At the end of this section we consider how a voter may influence the outcome of the election in terms of scores.
 Here we consider the three -party elections only.
-Let us consider a voter with preference A > B > C and suppose that, if she votes sincerely, the outcome of the election - in terms of scores - will correspond to the point X of the Hexagon of Scores, shown in Figure 4.
+Let us consider a voter with preference A > B > C and suppose that, if she votes sincerely, the outcome of the election - in terms of scores - will correspond to the point X of hexagon of scores, shown on Figure 3.